kid1194/frappe-better-attach-control/README.md

 ### Usage
 1. Go to Customization > Customize Form
 2. Enter the form type/name (Ex: 'User')
-3. Scroll down to the form fields area and create an *Attach* or *Attach Image* field or edit an existing custom field
+3. Scroll down to the form fields area and create an **Attach** or **Attach Image** field or edit an existing custom field
-4. In the *options* property of the fields, add a JSON object of the customizations you want.
+4. In the **options** property of the field, add a JSON object of the customizations you want.
 Example:
 ```
 {"allowed_file_types": ["jpg", "png", "gif"]}
 ```